Introduction and Itinerary

-Today is a well earned rest day, we leave Corvara and head to our Hotel in Merano, where you have the choice of going to the museum in Bolzano to see the Iceman or lounge at the pool at the Hotel.
+Today is a well earned rest day, we leave Corvara and head to our Hotel in Merano, where you have the choice of going to the museum in Bolzano to see the Iceman or Lounge at the pool in the Hotel.

 Day 12 – Bormio to Bormio